sailfishos-oneplus5/important/BUILDING.md

 HA_BUILD $ hybris-patches/apply-patches.sh --mb && . build/envsetup.sh && breakfast $DEVICE && export USE_CCACHE=1
 ```

+**NOTE:** It's possible (and required before syncing again) to use `repo sync -l` to reset your cloned repos to their pre-patch states, however at the cost of losing **any and all** unsaved local changes!

 ## Building HAL parts

 Now we will build the required parts of LineageOS for HAL to function properly under SFOS.
 This usually takes around 9 minutes on 16 Zen 2 threads (R7 3700X) for the first time.
 To start the process, enter: